PeteWein/butlerbot/README.md

 This will perform all of the unit tests in the test directory.

+### How to perform integration tests

+Unfortunately I haven't found an "easy" way to do integration testing and confirm everything is working before actually deploying.
+Right now, I've set up a development and staging discord server, as we as a butlerbot-dev bot (within the discord developer portal).
+I updated the `.env` when deploying locally to use the dev `BOT_TOKEN`, which allows me to effectively deploy the bot locally and make changes before pushing to github and subsequently the production environment.
+The development server is focused on making/testing the changes themselves, where the staging is confirming the changes in behavior between the production and development versions of the code.

 #### Linting

 You can also run linting on the source code, which can assist with silly syntax errors and is useful in the CI/CD pipeline.
 This can be from the project root with either fo the below commands: